 EKG Labs then optimized the mobile phase and gradient parameters:

-Conclusion: In order to achieve goals set by the client in separating the small unknown impurity peak on the shoulder of the API, as well as to better separate co-eluting impurities in the same region, an exhaustive evaluation and screening of various parameters was performed.
+Conclusion: In order to achieve goals set by the client (separating the small unknown impurity peak on the shoulder of the API), as well as to better separate co-eluting impurities in the same region, an exhaustive evaluation and screening of various parameters was performed.
 Parameters such as column technology, stationary phase pore size, mobile phase pH, and multiple mobile phase gradients were tested.
-Ultimately, the impurity peak which originally was co-eluting with the API was resolved with a resolution to greater than 3 by controlling the tailing factor of the API peak with the new column technology and by developing a mixed gradient/isocratic method.
+Ultimately, the impurity peak which originally was co-eluting with the API was resolved with a resolution to greater than 3.
+This was achieved by controlling the tailing factor of the API peak with the new column technology and by developing a mixed gradient/isocratic method.

 About EKG Labs